4.3 Vortec Supercharger Kit

 Chandler is a leading content writer for 8020 Media.
 Outside of writing truck related GM content for Chevy Trucks he creates a lot of articles around LS engines over on TuningPro.
 Chandler is a gearhead with tons of hands-on experience.
 Furthermore, he has a masters degree in history that makes him invaluable in crafting high-quality, well-researched articles on both classic and modern Chevy trucks.

-With simple bolt-ons and less than 275–300 horsepower from the crank, the engine internals should be robust enough to survive.
-However, bumping past 300 horsepower is where it starts to be a good idea to upgrade them.
-GM/Chevy did not build these motors to take lots of horsepower, or any boost, and as soon as you start up the power they can become unreliable.
+With simple bolt-ons and less than 275–300hp from the crank, the engine internals should be robust enough to survive.
+However, bumping past 300hp is where it starts to be a good idea to upgrade them.
+GM did not build these motors to take lots of horsepower, or any boost, and as soon as you start up the power they can become unreliable.

-If you plan on adding forced induction to your list of 4.3 Vortec performance parts, you 100% need to upgrade the internals.
+If you plan on adding forced induction to your list of 4.3 Vortec mods, you 100% need to upgrade the internals.
 You will want to go with forged pistons and either powdered metal or forged aluminum rods.
-Powdered metal is acceptable due to the lower red line of the 4.3 Vortec.
-The 1992+ 4.3 Vortecs also received balancer shafts, which can affect rod choice.
+Powdered metal is acceptable due to the lower red line of these engines.
+The 1992+ versions also received balancer shafts, which can affect rod choice.
 You will also want head studs for even greater protection.

 In addition, a forged crankshaft is a good idea, as is upgrading and strengthening the valve train.
 Another key thing to upgrade is the oil pump and pickup to deal with the increased power.
 Interestingly, the V6 has two-bolt main caps and the 350 small-block V8 four-bolt main caps are interchangeable, but also requires line-boring the block.
 Those will definitely add a level of protection.